Condoms - one size does not fit all!

 Read about the author Samantha Evans

 Terrence Higgins Trust and British Association for Sexual Health and HIV (BASHH) have launched their new report ‘Sexually transmitted infections in England: The State of the Nation’ which revealed worrying results.
-New STI diagnoses rose by 5% in 2018 from 2017, with new diagnoses of gonorrhoea and syphilis increasing by 249% and 165% respectively over the past decade.
+New STI diagnoses rose by 5% in 2018 from 2017, with new diagnosis of gonorrhoea and syphilis increasing by 249% and 165% respectively over the past decade.

 Previous results from a survey carried out by PHE and YouGov (2017) revealed almost half of 16-24-year-olds have never used a condom with a new partner.